-Protecting our oceans is a crucial initiative for us all to do our part in tackling.
+Protecting our oceans is a crucial initiative that is impacted by each of our own individual actions.
 From being a home to thousands of animals, to producing the majority of the world’s oxygen, and many more benefits as shown below, the ocean is a vital piece of Earth’s ecosystem.
 However, human consumption habits and practices are having a huge negative impact.
 Plastic debris is flowing into the ocean at an unbelievably high rate – according to a 2010 study, 8 million tons of plastic trash are going into the ocean every year.
 This has resulted in grim consequences for around 700 species of marine life, and the continuous spread of trash all over the ocean contributing to increased pollution.
 According to some projections, with our current practices plastic trash in the ocean could exceed the amount of fish by 2050.

 So, what can we do to help reduce the pollution of our oceans?
 One initiative is centered on eliminating plastic straws, resulting in the creation of Skip the Straw Day, which this year is February 28th!
 Straws may seem inconsequential at first glance because of their size.
 Unfortunately, many animals mistake them for food, which can cause injury or death.
 According to the Ocean Conservancy, on average we use 1.6 straws per day, and straws are frequently among the top 10 items collected in annual beach clean-up programs.